is part of the Informa Markets Division of Informa PLC

 It’s a fairly simple concept: cybersecurity automation will undertake a number of ‘banal’ tasks that would have previously been a significant time sink for the security team, such as monitoring emails, reverse engineering malware, removing malware, making vulnerability assessments, performing VM snapshots, detecting threats and containing issues.
 It can potentially do these tasks in mere seconds, requiring no additional action.

-At Intelligent Building Europe 2020, you can discover best practice when it comes to smart buildings in a full programme of seminars and presentations.
-Better still, you can complement that with converged security knowledge at the co-located IFSEC International 2020, which you can enter for free with your event badge.
-Sign up for your free ticket today and don’t miss out!
+At Intelligent Building Europe 2021, you can discover best practice when it comes to smart buildings in a full programme of seminars and presentations.
+Better still, you can complement that with converged security knowledge at the co-located IFSEC International 2021, which you can enter for free with your event badge.
+Register your interest today and don’t miss out!